StellarCartography/pydis/README.md

 - The more hands-free the better, a full reduction script needs to be available
 - A fully interactive mode (a la IRAF) should be available for each task

-So far pyDIS can do a rough job of all the reduction tasks, except flux calibration, for single point sources objects.
+So far SPECTRA can do a rough job of all the reduction tasks, except flux calibration, for single point sources objects.
 We are seeking more data to test it against, to help refine the solution and find bugs.
-Here is one example of a hands-free reduced M dwarf spectrum versus the manual IRAF reduction:
+Here is one example of a hands-free reduced M dwarf spectrum versus the manual IRAF reduction (note: pyDIS has become SPECTRA)

 ![Imgur](http://i.imgur.com/IjXdt39l.png)